Feeling Alone On Valentine's Day? Six Ways To Embrace Solitude

 With a therapist, you can explore and understand your feelings, identify specific problems and solutions, and receive practical guidance for achieving your goals.
 Therapeutic modalities like cognitive-behavioral therapy (CBT) and interpersonal psychotherapy (IPT) may be beneficial for overcoming loneliness and have been backed by a substantial body of scientific research.

-If you face barriers to in-person therapy, online therapy through platforms like BetterHelp may allow you to connect with therapists trained in these methodologies from home.
-It may offer some distinct advantages over traditional in-person appointments.
-Online therapy has been proven as effective as face-to-face therapy and allows for flexible scheduling, greater availability, and affordability.
+Online therapy through platforms like BetterHelp can allow you to connect with therapists trained in these methodologies, and may offer some distinct advantages over traditional in-person appointments.
+While it’s just as effective as face-to-face therapy, online therapy allows for flexible scheduling and greater availability, and tends to be more affordable.

 Takeaway